MacBook internal microphone is not working

-- Select On: Now this should download the relevant files to make the microphone work.
+- Locate Dictation there and turn it on (confirm by clicking Enable) — this should download the relevant files to make the microphone work.

 With Dictation switched on, especially if you’ve never used it before, there are drivers and systems your Mac might not currently have.
 It will automatically find those, download them, and should, therefore, encourage the mic to start working again.